deepgandhi95/bladder-segmentation/README.md

 # bladder-segmentation

 Description:
-This Matlab code provides a graphical user interface (GUI) for segmenting the bladder in medical images.
-The GUI allows the user to load a set of bladder MR image, select the bladder region semi-automatically, and save the segmented image.
+This Matlab code provides a graphical user interface (GUI) for segmenting the bladder in DICOM MR images.
+The GUI allows the user to load a set of bladder MR image, select the bladder region semi-automatically, and save the segmented image mask to obtain bladder volume.

 Requirements:
 This code requires Matlab 2016b or later;
 Image Processing Toolbox (thresh_tool.m);
 The volume calculation is done using bladder_volume_code.m

 Usage: